How should I prepare for my pet's annual appointment?

 Most routine surgical procedures done at our hospital will not require suture removal.
 Depending on the surgical procedure, suture or staple removal is required approximately 14 days after the surgery.
 We will go over post-surgical care instructions with you at the time you pick up your pet.

 We will examine your pet's teeth during their annual exam to determine the best course of action to maintain your pet's dental health.
 Just like people, individual pets develop tartar and dental disease at different rates.
 Many large dogs can go for one to three years without a cleaning.
 However, most smaller breeds need a professional cleaning more frequently.
 Most cats don't require dental cleaning until three years of age unless they develop root resorptive lesions that shorten the life of the tooth.
 However, by brushing your pet’s teeth at home, using dental treats, prescription dental diets, or water additives, you can minimize the frequency at which your pet's teeth need to be professionally cleaned.

 In addition to having an annual physical exam for your pet, we also recommend performing a yearly blood test to check your pet's liver and kidney function, and the levels of blood sugar and blood protein to help detect any underlying problems.
 We simply collect blood at the same time we collect blood to perform your pet's annual heartworm test.
 Additional bloodwork may be recommended for senior pets ages eight and up.

 We appreciate notice of cancellation.
 Please be sure to contact us if you will not be able to make your scheduled appointment.

-When searching for your pet's healthcare provider, be sure to choose a trustworthy and informative animal doctor that makes you and your pet feel comfortable and safe.
-It is also important to find a supportive, calm, and caring environment that both you and your pet are comfortable with.
-Choosing a animal hospital that has additional in-house services can lessen any stress your pet might experience by the convenience of having those services available all in one place.
+When choosing your pet's healthcare provider, be sure to select a trustworthy, experienced, and knowledgeable animal doctor that makes you both and your pet feel comfortable and safe.
+It is also important to find a supportive, calm, and compassionate environment that both you and your pet are comfortable with.
+Choosing an animal hospital that has an array of additional in-house services can lessen any stress your pet might experience by the convenience of having those services available all in one place.